 When and why do you need a HACCP plan?

 You need a HACCP plan for two reasons.

-Firstly, having a HACCP is legally required if you serve or sell food.
-The existence of the HACCP plan and its compliance with the actual realities in your kitchen or food serving area is controlled by government inspectors at least once a year.
+First, having a HACCP is legally required if you are in the food industry.
+The existence of the HACCP plan and its compliance with the actual realities in your kitchen or food serving area is controlled by a government health inspector at least once a year.

 How does a HACCP plan keep my food safe?

-First of all, your HACCP plan has an overview of the business location and rooms where your food handling takes place.
+Your HACCP plan has a summary of the business location and rooms where your food handling takes place.
 This will help to ensure that your employees, food, and waste all have a safe path through the rooms and past the equipment.
 No one wishes for pathogenic bacteria to spread from raw food to other food and surfaces.
 Prerequisite programs and standards are established and monitored with your HACCP plan to help you deliver safe food products.

-Secondly, it gives you a full overview of all the steps related to food handling.
+It gives you a full overview of all the steps related to food handling.
 These steps include the acquisition, food preservation methods, and the cooking process until your food product is delivered to the consumer.
-The overview, with its description, is equally necessary for the person selling vegetables from their garden and to a big retail chain.
-Technological schemes and production process descriptions have their own place that helps thoroughly analyze potential threats and the actions required to address them.
+The overview, with its description, is equally necessary for the person selling vegetables from their garden and with a big retail chain.
+Technological schemes and production process descriptions have their own place that helps thoroughly analyze potential hazards and the actions required to address them.

 For example, what precautions are taken to avoid employees' hair and jewelry getting into food?
-What is done to prevent food from deteriorating due to the incorrect temperature or damaged packaging?
+What food preservation methods are used to prevent food from deteriorating due to the incorrect internal temperature or damaged packaging materials?
 What happens to the food when the refrigerators stop working or there is a power outage?
 What if the power outage only lasted 5 minutes?
 What if your food was left for too long at ambient temperature?